 Circa 1851?: Donna Knupp reports that Barbara Knupp (1827-1883), sister of Levi Knupp (1837-1885), married Jonathan Dunmeyer (1826-1885).
 The 2017 book "Gunsmiths of Somerset County, Pennsylvania" indicates that Elias, Levi, and Isaac Knupp were brothers of Jonathan's wife Barbara.

-1852: The following excerpt is from the 1906 book "History of Bedford and Somerset Counties Pennsylvania".
+1852: The 1860 and 1870 censuses suggest that Jonathan Dormayer had a daughter named Sarah who was born circa 1852-1853.
+The following excerpt is from the 1906 book "History of Bedford and Somerset Counties Pennsylvania".
 I suspect that the referenced Sarah A. Dunmire, born September 5, 1852, is one of the children of Jonathan and Barbara (Knupp) Dormayer.
 The Stonycreek Township tombstone for a Sarah Mosholder that I could find is at the Walker Cemetery at Shanksville, and the tombstone states, "Sarah A. wife of J.B.
 Mosholder died Apr.
 26, 1897 aged 44 ys.
 7 ms. 14 ds."
 I can't explain the discrepancy between the date of death on the tombstone and the date of death given in the excerpt below.
 John B. Mosholder and his second wife Catherine are buried in the same cemetery.
 The marriage license application of John B. Mosholder and his second wife Catherine Miller also indicates that his first wife died on April 26, 1897.

 1865: The following discharge document shows that Jonathan Dormayer was discharged from the Union Army on April 1, 1865 as a result of gunshot wounds to both thighs and amputation of his left leg.
 It describes him as five feet nine inches tall, with a dark complexion, blue eyes, and light hair who was a farmer at the time he enlisted.

-1865: The following May 30, 1865 pension application indicates that Jonathan Dormayer went through two separate amputation operations on his left leg.
-Donna Knupp reports that Jonathan Dunmeyer had a pension of $24.00 for his Civil War injury.
+1865: The following May 30, 1865 pension application indicates that Jonathan Dormayer went through two separate amputation operations on his left leg (.

-1867: Jonathan and Barbara Dormayer's daughter Minnie is buried in the Union Cemetery at Somerset, Somerset County, Pennsylvania.
+1867: The 1870 and 1880 censuses suggest that Jonathan Dormayer had a daughter named Minerva who was born circa 1867.
+Jonathan and Barbara Dormayer's daughter Minnie is buried in the Union Cemetery at Somerset, Somerset County, Pennsylvania.
 Her tombstone states "Minnie M. Bingner June 13, 1867 Aug.
 8, 1934".

 1870: In the 1870 federal census of Somerset Township, Jonathan Dunmier is enumerated as a 43-year-old Pennsylvania-born gunsmith with real estate valued at $2,000.00 and personal property valued at $970.00.
 Living with him are 43-year-old Barbara Dunmier keeping house, 18-year-old Sarah Dunmier, 14-year-old Adaline Dunmier, 12-year-old Delila Dunmier, 10-year-old Barbara Dunmier, 7-year-old Theresa Dunmier, 3-year-old Minerva Dunmier, and 77-year-old gunsmith Peter Dunmier with real estate valued at $300.00, all Pennsylvania-born.